360.859.9090 | 503.405.4300

 Are Sugar Ants Seasonal Icon

 Bees will become more active as flowers begin to bloom in the spring, and their activity will heighten based on the volume of flowering plants at a given time.
-Queens are the only to survive during the overwintering period.
+Queens are the only ones to survive during the overwintering period.
 Some queen honey bees remain active all winter long.

 can i treat bees